dalesteam/dales/README.md

 		* Added: lprec_chem, pc_chemrate.
 	- tstep.f90: Add the percentage-chemistry functionallity to scalar concentration.
 		* Added equation svp(:,:,:,n) = svp(:,:,:,n) + svm(:,:,:,n) * pc_chemrate(n)/3600.

+- _v06_dales-master_dales-v4-3:
+	Update data on 10-02-2021.
+	Continuation based on "_v05_dales-master_perc_chem".
+	This is an update from DALES v4.2 to DALES v4.3.
+	All of the above changes are applied to the source code of DALES v4.3.